FAQ

 How do they work?

-tirzepatide and semaglutide are given weekly as a subcutaneous (under the skin) injection in the abdomen, thigh or upper arm.
+Tirzepatide and semaglutide are given weekly as a subcutaneous (under the skin) injection in the abdomen, thigh or upper arm.

-semaglutide, a GLP-1 (glucagon-like peptide-1) receptor agonist.
+Semaglutide, a GLP-1 (glucagon-like peptide-1) receptor agonist.
 Semaglutide binds to GLP-1 receptors and stimulates insulin release from the pancreas when needed.
 It helps with weight loss by slowing down how fast-food travels through your digestive tract (called gastric emptying).
 This may help you to feel full for a longer period of time and reduce how much food you consume.

 The tirzepatide works by activating two naturally produced hormones in the body: glucagon-like peptide-1, known as GLP-1, and glucose-dependent insulinotropic polypeptide, or GIP.